-Justin is currently active in the largest bankruptcies in the state, including Data Systems, Inc. (as counsel for the chapter 11 trustee), Evergreen Vintage Aircraft LLC and The Michael King Smith Foundation (as bankruptcy counsel for the Evergreen Aviation Museum in these independent ch.
-11 cases of companies holding Museum assets; approximately $150 million and $10 million in debt, respectively), Albina Community Bancorp (as counsel for the chapter 7 trustee; $7.5 million in debt), Mastercraft Furniture Inc. (as counsel for the chapter 7 trustee; $6.8 million in debt), and Masterpiece Investments Corp. (as counsel for the chapter 7 trustee; $2.9 million in debt).
-Justin is also currently representing the receiver for the ten entities in the Iris Funds / Iris Private Capital investor fraud receivership.
+Justin is currently active in some of the largest bankruptcies in the state, including Wall to Wall Tile & Stone, LLC (counsel for ch.
+7 trustee; previously local counsel for the creditors committee), Data Systems, Inc. (as counsel for the chapter 11 trustee and plan agent), Frehoo, Inc. dba Stars Cabaret & Steakhouse (as counsel for the chapter 7 trustee; $18 million of debt); and EcoCab Portland, LLC (as counsel for the chapter 7 trustee; $5.1 million of debt).
+Justin is also currently representing the state court receiver for the ten entities in the Iris Funds / Iris Private Capital investor fraud receivership.

 Justin maintains the highest “AV Preeminent®” rating from Martindale-Hubbell.
 For many years, he has received both "Preeminent" (Peer Rated for Highest Level of Professional Excellence) and "Distinguished" (Peer Rated for High Professional Achievement) rankings.
-Also, every year since 2008, Justin has been recognized in the Oregon Super Lawyers publication, originally as a "Rising Star" and now as a "Super Lawyer" in the field of Bankruptcy & Creditor/Debtor Rights.
-In November 2010, he was featured as one of Oregon’s “Up and Coming Lawyers” by the Daily Journal of Commerce.
+Also, every year since 2008, Justin has been recognized in the Oregon Super Lawyers publication.
+He is ranked as a "Super Lawyer" in the field of Bankruptcy & Creditor/Debtor Rights.

-Justin regularly speaks on creditor rights and bankruptcy issues, including seminars for real estate professionals as well as continuing legal education classes for attorneys, ranging from “Advanced UCC Article 9” and “Death in Bankruptcy” for bankruptcy specialists to “Business Bankruptcy & Avoidable Transfers” for non-bankruptcy lawyers on trust and probate issues in bankruptcy, avoidable transfers, and secured transactions.
+Justin regularly speaks on creditor rights and bankruptcy issues, including seminars for real estate professionals as well as continuing legal education classes for attorneys, ranging from “Advanced UCC Article 9” and “Death in Bankruptcy” for bankruptcy specialists through the Northwest Bankruptcy Institute, to classes for non-bankruptcy lawyers on trust and probate issues in bankruptcy, avoidable transfers, and secured transactions.

 Justin has been an active leader in the legal community – both among his bankruptcy peers as well as the general bar.
-Justin has served on the Executive Committee of the Oregon State Bar’s Debtor-Creditor Section since 2011.
+Justin served on the Executive Committee of the Oregon State Bar’s Debtor-Creditor Section from 2011 through 2019.
 In 2015, he began a five-year term as an officer of the Section’s Executive Committee (serving as Chair of the Section in 2018).
 He continues to serve on the Section’s Editorial Board, which he has done since 2007, as well as the Section's Pro Bono Committee.
 Nationally, Justin is a member of the National Association of Bankruptcy Trustees (NABT) and the American Bankruptcy Institute (ABI).

 He is also involved in Portland’s local bar, the Multnomah Bar Association (MBA).
 He has served on the MBA’s Board of Directors, as President of the 2000-plus members of the Young Lawyers Section, as Chair of the YLS Service to the Public Committee, and as a member of the MBA’s Professionalism Committee.
-Mr. Leonard was a founder of The YOUthFILM Project – a civics-related student filmmaking contest currently celebrating its tenth anniversary.
+Mr. Leonard was a founder of The YOUthFILM Project – a long-running civics-related student filmmaking contest.

 Justin is committed to pro bono service.
 Justin is a regular volunteer for the Legal Aid Services of Oregon Bankruptcy Clinic, sponsored by the OSB Debtor-Creditor Section.
 He also serves on the Clinic’s Board, which oversees management and recruitment for the Clinic, and on its Task Force expanding pro bono bankruptcy services throughout Oregon.
 Based on his significant hours of pro bono service every year, Justin continues to annually receive the Washington State Bar’s Pro Bono Publico Service Commendation since 2007.

 Beyond his bar and pro bono service, Justin has been an active supporter of community organizations, including the Oregon Food Bank and the Campaign for Equal Justice.
 Since 2011, he has served on the Board of Directors for Oregon Lawyers Against Hunger, which supports the Oregon Food Bank.
 He is a past-president of the Mt.
 Tabor Neighborhood Association.
 From 2006 through 2011, he served as a Governor-appointed Commissioner on the Oregon Health Resources Commission.